adriandleon/kmp-template-shared-ui/docs/KOTLIN_FORMAT_LINT.md

 - Runs on CI on every Pull Request

-In the workflow file [.github/workflows/shared_test_lint.yml](https://github.com/adriandleon/MisionVida/blob/main/.github/workflows/shared_test_lint.yml) there is a job `swift-check` with a step named `Check Kotlin Formatting` that runs ktfmtCheck on every Pull Request.
+In the workflow file `.github/workflows/shared_test_lint.yml` there is a job `kotlin-check` with a step named `Check Kotlin Formatting` that runs ktfmtCheck on every Pull Request.

 ```yaml
 - name: Check Kotlin Formatting